LLNL/RAJAPerf/README.md

 }
 ```

+Note: for convenience, we make heavy use of macros to define data
+declarations and kernel bodies in the suite.
+This significantly reduces
+the amount of redundant code required to implement multiple variants
+of each kernel.
+The kernel class implementation files in the suite
+provide many examples of the basic pattern we use.

-##### computeChecksum() method
+##### updateChecksum() method

-The 'computeChecksum()' method is responsible for updating the checksum
+The 'updateChecksum()' method is responsible for adding the checksum
+for the current kernel (based on the data the kernel computes) to the
-value for the variant of the kernel just executed, which is held in the
+checksum value for the variant of the kernel just executed, which is held
-KernelBase base class.
-The checksum is based on data that the kernel
-computes; e.g., if the kernel computes an array of values, a reasonable
-checksum could be a weighted sum of the elements of the array.
+in the KernelBase base class object.

 It is important that the checksum be computed in the same way for
 each variant of the kernel so that checksums for different variants can be
 compared to help identify differences, and potentially errors, in
 implementations, compiler optimizations, programming model execution, etc.

+Note: to simplify checksum computations and help ensure consistency, there
-Note: there are some utilities to update checksums in the 'common' directory
+are methods to compute checksums defined in the `DataUtils.hxx` header file
-that can be shared by different kernels.
+in the 'common' directory.

 ##### tearDown() method

-The 'tearDown()' method must free and/or reset all kernel data that is
+The 'tearDown()' method free and/or reset all kernel data that is
-allocated and/or initialized in the 'setUp' method execution for other
+allocated and/or initialized in the 'setUp' method execution to prepare for
-kernel variants run subsequently.
+other kernel variants run subsequently.

 ### Add object construction operation

-The 'Executor' class creates objects representing kernels to be run
+The 'Executor' class object is responsible for creating kernel objects
-based on the suite run parameters.
-To make sure the object for a new kernel
+for the kernels to be run based on the suite input options.
+To ensure a new
-is created properly, add a call to its class constructor in the
+kernel object will be created properly, add a call to its class constructor
-'getKernelObject()' method in the 'RAJAPerfSuite.cxx' file.
+based on its 'KernelID' in the 'getKernelObject()' method in the
+`RAJAPerfSuite.cxx` file.

 ## Adding a variant